 Gootopia - The Treatment

-Slime is both material and performer; it is part of the performance: on, in and between bodies.
-People and slime touch, interlink, mingle and form alliances, all the while creating new connections; bodily boundaries become fluid, opening up spaces of association for different, slimy, utopian forms of life.
+Slime is both material and performer; it is part of the performance: on, in, and between bodies.
+People and slime touch, interlink, mingle, and form alliances, all the while creating new connections; bodily boundaries become fluid, opening up spaces of association for different, slimy, utopian forms of life.
 Doris Uhlich is interested in the fact that our bodies constantly connect and exchange with other bodies and forms of life.
-This opens up an ambivalent space between horror and fascination, empathy and disgust, which enables the audience to immerse themselves in the vitality of material processes.
+This opens up an ambivalent space between horror and fascination, empathy and disgust, enabling the audience to immerse themselves in the vitality of material processes.

-The experiences of the coronavirus crisis are inscribed into our bodies, every single one.
+The experiences of the coronavirus crisis are inscribed in our bodies, each and every one of us.
 In addition to personal restrictions, we collectively experience how the individual body is isolated from others.
 Yet, isolation is an act of solidarity to protect the community from infection.
-In this paradox lies the body's physical experience in the pandemic – with far-reaching consequences for understanding interpersonal relationships.
+In this paradox lies the body's physical experience during the pandemic – with far-reaching consequences for understanding interpersonal relationships.

 CREDITS